i4ki/EnzOS/plan.md

 My initial plan was to make a 16-bit real mode minimal OS because it could be much more simple that way and the system does not require 32-bit protected mode features.
 But below is some trade offs comparison focusing on our use case.
-It explains why the current choice was 32-but (un)real mode.
+It explains why the current choice was 32-bit (un)real mode.

 ## 16-bit real mode

-While development in real mode is a big advantage in our case (because of BIOS access), being stuck in the 16-bit addressing makes VGA programming inneficient and/or clumsy.
+While development in real mode is a big advantage in our case (because of BIOS services), being stuck in the 16-bit addressing makes VGA programming inneficient and/or clumsy.
 If using the BIOS modes and interruptions (int 10h), the overhead to draw in the screen several times could be a problem.
 The other way, acessing video memory directly is much more